What is Babble?

 Babble is a plugin originally designed to reduce the amount of emotes you receive during larger events.
 Later it has been developed to be able to filter words in other chat channels as well.
 The plugin was written by Simbo.

-The plugin sends only “filtered” messages from chosen chat channels to your standard chat window, excluding messages you would rather not see.
+The plugin “filters” the chat channels you chose and sends only “allowed” messages to your chat window.
+In other words, the plugin excludes the chat messages you would rather not see.
 It comes with a predefined list of the “usual suspect” emotes from busy social events (dance, clap, cheer, etc.), which will be auto-removed and not shown in your chat window when Babble is enabled.

 Changes from v2.1.1